Chronic Obstructive Pulmonary Disease (COPD)

 - Are exposed to air pollution

-- Are exposed in the workplace to airborne organic dusts or toxic gases, especially in cotton mills and plastic manufacturing plants
+- Are exposed to airborne organic dusts or toxic gases in the workplace.
+Cotton mills and plastic manufacturing plants carry particularly high risk.

 - Have a history of frequent respiratory illnesses